aeon0/botty/README.md

 Botty only supports English language and screen resolutions 1920x1080 and 1280x720.
 If your monitor has a higher resolution, you need to either reduce it to one of the two resolutions or set D2R to windowed mode and adjust offset_left and offset_top.

 ### 1) Graphics and Gameplay Settings
 All settings will automatically be set when you execute `run.exe` and press the hotkey for "Adjust D2R settings" (default f9).
 Note that D2R should not run during this process, or if it does you will have to restart afterwards.
 It is not a 100% thing, in rare cases you might still have to fiddle around with your brightness.
-I suggest using the "Color Test Mode" to verify your settings.</br>
+I suggest using the "Graphic Debugger" to verify your settings.
+Also, there are sample screenshots of how graphics should look like: <a href="/assets/docs/sample_graphics.png">Example 1</a>, <a href="/assets/docs/sample_graphics_2.png">Example 2</a></br>
 **Note**: There have been issues reported with image sharpening being truned on via the graphic card settings itself outside of D2R.
 Try turning it off when running botty.

 ### 2) Supported builds